Published on Dec 28, 2017 and last reviewed on Jan 03, 2020 - 2 min read

 Topical corticosteroids are the cornerstone therapy for many inflammatory skin conditions.
-So, a judicious use of topical steroids is necessary.
-This article guides us regarding the proper use of topical steroids in dermatological conditions and its ill effects on the skin and body.
+So, the judicious use of topical steroids is necessary.
+This article discusses the potency, uses, systemic and topical side effects of topical corticosteroids.

 Corticosteroids are naturally-occurring or synthetic compounds with cyclopentanoperhydrophenanthrene ring.
 The major naturally occurring corticosteroid is cortisol, which is synthesized by the adrenal cortex.
 The synthetic corticosteroids are of different types and are used to treat various problematic skin conditions.